fleschutz/PowerShell/Docs/cd-pics.md

 ## cd-pics.ps1 - Sets the working directory to the user's pictures folder

-This script changes the working directory to the user's pictures folder.
+This PowerShell script changes the working directory to the user's pictures folder.

 ## Parameters
 ```powershell